 Subsidence is caused when the earth beneath a building moves downwards, resulting in instability and less support underneath part or all of the foundations of a property, causing it to sink.

-There are a number of factors that can contribute to subsidence but not all properties are at equal risk.
+There are a number of factors that can contribute to subsidence cracks not all properties are at equal risk.
 Causes of subsidence can include:

 - Shrinkage of clay soils in warm weather – clay soils are more commonly found in the South and East of Britain.
 Clay soil can shrink and move during hot and dry weather,